ibm-cloud-docs/openwhisk/openwhisk_about.md

 What happens behind the scenes in OpenWhisk?

-OpenWhisk is an open-source project that combines components including Nginx, Kafka, Docker, and CouchDB to form a serverless event-based programming service.
+OpenWhisk is an open source project that combines components including Nginx, Kafka, Docker, and CouchDB to form a serverless event-based programming service.

 <img src="images/OpenWhisk_flow_of_processing.png" width="550" alt="The internal flow of processing behind the scenes in OpenWhisk" style="width:550px; border-style: none"/>